MicrosoftDocs/VBA-Docs/api/Word.wdcontentcontrolappearance.md

 ---
-title: WdContentControlAppearance Enumeration (Word) ms.prod: word ms.assetid: a85138c7-2dc8-ed37-0994-244440b2bc21
+title: WdContentControlAppearance enumeration (Word) ms.prod: word ms.assetid: a85138c7-2dc8-ed37-0994-244440b2bc21
 ms.date: 06/08/2017
 ---

-# WdContentControlAppearance Enumeration (Word)
+# WdContentControlAppearance enumeration (Word)

 Constants that represent the visualizations for a content control, passed to and returned by the [ContentControl.Appearance](Word.contentcontrol.appearance.md) property.